norcalrdf/pymantic/README.rst

 Requirements
 ============

-Pymantic requires Python 2.7 or higher.
-Lepl is used for the Turtle and NTriples parser.
+Pymantic requires Python 2.7 or higher. lark is used for the Turtle and NTriples parser.
 Python requests library is used for HTTP requests and the SPARQL client. lxml and rdflib are required by the SPARQL client as well.